troessner/reek/docs/Missing-Safe-Method.md

 end
 ```

-In this example, Reek would not report the _Prima Donna Method_ smell for the
+In this example, Reek would not report the _Missing Safe Method_ smell for the
 method `foo` of the `Dangerous` module.

 ## Configuration

-_Prima Donna Method_ offers the [Basic Smell Options](Basic-Smell-Options.md).
+_Missing Safe Method_ offers the [Basic Smell Options](Basic-Smell-Options.md).

 ## Example configuration via source comment